Trademarks in Mexico are governed by the Industrial Propertv Law 1991 (as amended), and its supplementary regulations.

-Recordal of change of ownership takes approximately two months from the date of filing.
+Recordal of change of ownership takes approximately two months from the date of filling.

 Article 90(XIII) was inserted in the Industrial Property Law with the aim of preventing overlap between copyright and trademark rights.

-Although Article 90(XII) is intended to avoid overlap between IP rights, there are some instances where trademark rights should be considered to be complemented by copyright as a result of cumulative protection.
-This can be achieved through a right provided in the Copyright Law known as the ‘reservas de derechos’, which grants the holder the exclusive right to use the names or titles of periodical publications, periodic broadcasts, artistic names, advertising promotions and fictitious characters.
+AIthough Article 90(XII) is intended to avoid overlap between IP rights, there are some some instances where trademark rights should be considered to be complemented by copyright as a result of cumulative protection.
+This can be achieved through a right provided in the Copyright Law known as the ‘reservas de derechos’ which grants the holder the exclusive right to use the names or titles of periodical publication, periodic broadcast, artistic names, advertising promotions and fictitious characters.